Savannah vs Charleston: Which City Should You Visit?

 Key takeaways

-• Both Savannah and Charleston offer rich Southern charm, historical significance, and are great destinations for foodies.
+• Both Savannah and Charleston offer rich Southern charm, and historical significance, and are great destinations for foodies.

 • Savannah might be preferable for travelers seeking a smaller city vibe with a haunted history, while Charleston could appeal to those looking for a larger city experience with high-end shopping and longer trips.